Can Black Seed Oil Help with Weight Loss?

 People seeking a fast solution to weight loss are often willing to try any number of options, from special tea blends to swigging a spoonful of apple cider vinegar every day.
 However, the newest supplement quickly gaining steam for weight loss is black seed oil.
-Read on to find out what research says about the weight-loss benefits of black seed oil to decide if it’s something you should add to your daily regimen.

 What is black seed oil?